rssanders3/airflow-spark-operator-plugin/README.md

       * Set the Conn Type as "http"
       * Set the host
       * Set the port (default for livy is 8998)

+## Steps done by the Operator

+1. Accept all the required inputs
+2. Establish an HTTP Connection with the Livy Server via the information provided in the http_conn_id
+3. Create a dedicated Livy Spark Session for the execution of the Spark script provided
+4. Submit the Spark script code
+5. Poll to see if the Spark script has completed running
+6. Print the logs and the output of the Spark script
+7. Close the Livy Spark Session

 ### How to use the Operator